Character Builder

 Select Domain Cards

-Choose 2 starting domain cards from your class domains to represent your character's initial magical abilities.
+Choose 1 starting domain card from your class domains to represent your character's initial magical abilities.

 Understanding Domain Cards & Selection Strategy